bordenmike518/postgresql_backup_script/README.md

-This is a strip to automaticly dump a postgres database in parallel, compress the folder, and encript it using GnuGP.
+This is a script to automaticly dump a postgres database in parallel, compress the folder, and encript it using GnuGP.